MacLeodDevelopment/andrewmacleod-dot-com/StaticSite/experience/senior-consultant-cgi.md

 I worked as a tech and team lead for a software team, modernising a legacy product.

-I also implemented a modern security solution in response to a hostile-state-sponsored cyber attack.
+I also implemented a modern security solution in response to a hostile state-sponsored cyber attack.

 ## Senior Front-end Engineer for British Airways